Hadano, Kanagawa: Climate

-Hadano has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Hadano has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Hadano is 13.4 °C. The average annual rainfall is 1906 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.2 °C, and lowest in January, at around 2.9 °C.

 Demographics

-Per Japanese census data, the population of Hadano has grown steadily over the past 70 years.
+Per Japanese census data, the population of Hadano grew rapidly during the late 20th century and has plateaued in the 21st.

 History

 The name "Hadano" appears as a geographic term in the Heian period Wamyō Ruijushō, as "Hatano", and there has been scholarly speculation as to possible connections with the Nara period Hata clan.
 From the late Heian period until the Kamakura period, the area was divided into shōen controlled by descendants of Fujiwara no Hidesato, including the Sengoku-period daimyō, the Hatano clan.
 During the Edo period, it was nominally part of Odawara Domain, although large portions were tenryō territory controlled by the shōgun in Edo through various hatamoto.

 After the Meiji Restoration and with the establishment of the district system in 1878, the area came under the control of Ōsumi District (大住郡, Ōsumi-gun) and became Hadano town on 1 April 1889 with the creation of the modern municipalities system.
 On 26 March 1896, Ōsumi District and Yurugi District were merged to form Naka District.
 The town began to experience rapid growth after the opening of the Odakyu Electric Railway in 1927.
 Hadano became a city on 1 January 1955, through the merger of former towns of Hadano and Minamihadano with the villages of Kitahadano and Higashihadano.
 The new city annexed neighboring the village of One, and the village of Kamihatano (from Ashigarakami District) later the same year, and annexed the town of Nishihadano in 1964.